Lucy Sparrow the Felt Artist taking the Art World by Storm

 But it worked out and fast forward a few years, it’s been immersive art experience after immersive art experience.
 The work ethic hasn’t changed either and her home is full of felt.
 “My mistake is that I always over promise things” she laughs.
 “I’m like I don’t have time to make any of those things that I’ve promised, I don’t know what I’m going to do.
 So then I just kill myself doing it.”

 There’s no doubt that Lucy Sparrow has come a long way since 2014.
 “It seems crazy now to think how little I was doing compared to how much I’m doing now” she tells me whilst sitting cross legged on the cutting table of her felt cave and surrounded by piles of felt.
 “I didn’t have a clue what I was doing… You have to just work hard and do as much as you possibly can.
 You have no idea if anyone’s just going to turn up and you have no idea if anything is going to sell.”

 “Not to sound dramatic but that is literally the time my life just went wooosh… I literally never expected what would come out of cornershop”.

 Lucy Sparrow was interviewed at her home on 18 February 2018.
 We have featured her work a number of times on the blog and to read more you can check out some of the articles in our Lucy Sparrow Series.
-Her work is also available via Art Republic.
+Lucy’s website can be found here.